matthewjosephtaylor/how-to/guides/guidance_document_professional_resources.md

 ### Best Practices for Engagement:
 - **Set Clear Boundaries:** Establish expectations upfront, emphasizing a preference for flexible, chat-based communication, email for formal exchanges, and quarterly video updates.
-- **Project Initiation:** Begin with specific projects to evaluate fit, such as Bitcoin diversification or setting up a new business venture.
+- **Project Initiation:** Begin with specific projects to evaluate fit, such as Assets diversification or setting up a new business venture.
 - **Regular Check-Ins:** Use email for quarterly summaries and detailed follow-ups while keeping Slack or Discord channels open for ongoing, real-time support.
 - **Efficient Collaboration:** Share documents and updates through secure, organized platforms, maintaining transparency and easy access.